-Through the first day of the term.....
-100% refund

-During the second day of the term.....
-50%
+Through the second day of the term.....
+100% refund During the third day of the term.....
+60%

-After the second day of the term.....
+After the third day of the term.....
 0%

-MINI-TERM (2-WEEK & 3-WEEK TERM) REFUND SCHEDULE Tuition and Room Refunds
+ALL SUMMER TERMS REFUND SCHEDULE

-Through the first day of the term.....
+Through the third day of the term.....
 100% refund

-During the second day of the term.....
-80%

-During the third day of the term.....
-40%
+During the fourth and fifth day of the term.....
+60%

-After the third day of the term.....
+After the fifth day of the term.....
 0%

 For official refund dates for each term, see the University Calendar.
-The date of withdrawal upon which refunds are based will be the date that the completed withdrawal card is presented to the Registrar for processing.
+The date of withdrawal upon which refunds are based will be the date that the completed withdrawal form is submitted to the Registrar for processing.